ofenerci/HPSC-Fall-2013/lab/lab-06-speedup/README.md

 ## Grading

 Your report will be worth 10 points per plot plus 5 for the description.
 This is a total of 45 points.
 We run 3 tests on your jacobi code to verify it works.
 The is worth 30 points.
+This will be based on accuracy and speedup.

 Total: 75 point

+I have added a `Makefile` and a `compare_jacobi.py`.
+We will test your code by running the following command several times:

+	python compare_jacobi.py -t=2 -b=1 -r=1 -l=2 -i=1000 -n=10

+We will change the input parameters.
+It is necessary that your `Makefile` is working as the `compare_jacobi.py` calls

+	make run

 ## What to turn in?